Arthur-St-06/hackathon-repo-analyzer/README.md

-# PyTorch Bug Research Pipeline
+# Issue Researcher

-A multi-agent pipeline that automatically identifies, triages, and validates contributor-fixable bugs in [pytorch/pytorch](https://github.com/pytorch/pytorch).
+A multi-agent pipeline that automatically identifies, triages, and validates contributor-fixable bugs in any GitHub repository.
 It clusters open issues into topic groups, surfaces the highest-signal candidates, and validates each one with live GitHub data and an LLM — then presents the results in a browser UI.

 ---